MJ7898/E-Portfolio-SonarQube/README.md

 That's it.

 # 5. Finally
-Nom you can see how your code quality is and can change some things you have to change.
+Now you can see how your code quality is, also you can see things you have to prepare.